MicrosoftDocs/edge-developer/microsoft-edge/extensions/guides/native-messaging.md

  - You can optionally [configure `AppService` to be hosted in the main app](https://msdn.microsoft.com/windows/uwp/launch-resume/convert-app-service-in-process) instead of as a background task at this point.
 3. Build and test your UWP project.
  - You can optionally add a [Desktop Bridge component](#desktop-bridge-component).
-4. Create an Edge extension that uses native messaging to communicate with the UWP companion app.
+4. Create a Microsoft Edge extension that uses native messaging to communicate with the UWP companion app.
 5. Use the `AppService` name configured for the UWP in the native messaging APIs.
 6. Deploy the UWP project (with the optional Desktop Bridge component)
 7. Go to the UWP deployment folder.
 This is usually at `ProjectFolder\bin\x86\Release\AppX`.